Beer in Lithuania

 Farmhouse brewing survived to a greater extent in Lithuania than anywhere else, and through accidents of history, the Lithuanians then developed a commercial brewing culture from their unique farmhouse traditions.
 Lithuania was ranked in the top 5 by consumption of beer per capita in Europe in 2015, with 75 active breweries, 32 of which are microbreweries.

 The microbrewery scene in Lithuania has been growing in later years, with a number of bars focusing on these beers popping up in Vilnius and also in other parts of the country.
 Local beers have started to attract international attention after beer bloggers discovered the country, inspiring a major feature article in Beer Connoisseur magazine, prompting the New York Times to list Lithuania as one of the 42 places to visit in 2013 on the strength of the village beers.
 Beer routes are organized through the main breweries in northern Lithuania.

-The biggest commercial breweries are located in towns Utena (Utenos alus), Panevėžys (Kalnapilis), Klaipėda (Švyturys), Kaunas (Volfas Engelman) and Vilnius (Tauras).
+The biggest commercial breweries are located in towns Utena (Utenos alus), Panevėžys (Kalnapilis), Klaipėda (Švyturys), Kaunas (Volfas Engelman), Vilnius (Tauras) and Šiauliai (Gubernija).

 Small and popular breweries are: Dundulis in Panevėžys, Sakiškių alus in Sakiškių village, Genys brewing in Kaunas, Jovarų alus in Pakruojis, Joalda in Joniškėlis and many others.

-Two beer festivals yearly taking place in Lithuania - The Beer Fair “Žmogšala” in March and Vilniaus alaus festivalis (Vilnius Beer Fest - VAF) in November.
+Two beer festivals take place annually in Lithuania - The Beer Fair “Žmogšala” in March and Vilniaus alaus festivalis (Vilnius Beer Fest - VAF) in November.